 Although body acne is easier to conceal than facial acne - those bumps on your chest and back are still painful and not the most ideal...
 So what’s the best way to figure out why you’re getting bacne and how to get rid of it?
 First, determine what you’re working with by examining the possible causes of your body acne, because sometimes treatment can be as easy as making a small change to your routine.
 Breaking down the top body acne causes from our founder and board-certified dermatologist, Dr. Sandra Lee, below!

 Most common causes of bacne:

 1. You’re hanging out in sweat-soaked clothing.

 Getting a good sweat working out is the best way to relieve stress, stay in shape, and rid the body of toxins.
-But... sweat sesh can be counterproductive, if you don’t take care to clean your skin after you’ve worked out.
+But... a sweat sesh can be counterproductive, if you don’t take care to clean your skin after you’ve worked out.
 Hanging around in your workout clothes might be tempting, especially if your workout wasn’t especially rigorous, but allowing tight, sweat-soaked fabrics to linger on your skin can result in breakouts known as acne mechanica, caused by friction when your skin isn’t exposed to air.
 It can also result in folliculitis, the result of pores that host sweat glands and hair follicles becoming clogged when they are blocked.
 If you don’t have time to rinse off, having a body spray on hand to spritz your skin, along with cleansing wipes to keep your body clean and less susceptible to breakouts.
 We recommend SLMD's Salicylic Acid Body Spray and Step Zero: Cleansing Wipes, both available in SLMD’s We Got Your Bacne set.

 3. You’re using harsh, comedogenic products.